cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   Applications whose security requires a random oracle MUST use a suite for which RO == True.

+In addition, the mapping f may require additional parameters Z, rational\_map, and/or iso\_map.
+These are specified when applicable.

-The below table lists the curves for which suites are defined and the subsection that gives the appropriate parameters.
+The below table lists the curves for which suites are defined and the subsection that gives the corresponding parameters.

 | E                         | Section              |
 |---------------------------|----------------------|